mebusy/notes/dev_notes/AI_CS188_MDP.md

  - Problem 2: The “max” at each state rarely changes
     - Although you've considered all of these actions the maximum often doesn't change.
+    - So for every action other than the one that we had already landed on, that computations was wasted.

  - Problem 3: The policy often converges long before the values
+    - once the policy converges, every branch of that expectimax tree that doesn't correspond to an optimal action is wasted computation.

 Example (TODO):